Call Us Today at: 503-850-3055

 Deepfakes use artificial intelligence to replicate, alter, or produce synthetic media, from photos and videos to audio and text files.
 However, as it becomes more believable, the problem of false information arises.
 Couldn’t malicious actors use deepfake to imitate you as a business owner or an industry leader to spread misinformation or collect valuable data to exploit?

-The Top Three Ways To Protect Your Company
+The Top Three Ways To Secure Your Business From Deepfakes

 Here are three ideas for protecting your business from deepfake technology and its many forms.